kslader8/kslader8-thoughts/_posts/2021-04-09-dispersion-bond-selloff.md

 - **Bearish Market** - Vega Flat is more resilient thanks being to net long volatitily

 ### Stock Selection
-I personally recommend ranking the stocks in the index by a metric that helps predict good and bad volatility.
-An easy one that I have used is **Interest Expense / EDBITDA** to select the top ~3-5 and the bottom ~4-8
+Ranking the stocks in the index by a metric that helps predict good and bad volatility. e.g. **Interest Expense / EDBITDA** to select the top ~3-5 and the bottom ~4-8

 ## What risks do you bear with dispersion?